Sergej Khackimullin - Fotolia

 At this point, the engine is only compatible with ACI networks, because we had to start somewhere, and ACI was the only controller in the data center from a Cisco perspective.
 But we definitely will be looking at additional controller support.
 OpenStack is a possibility.

-What other network verification enhancements do you plan to add to the engine?
+What other network verification enhancements do you plan to add to the Network Assurance Engine?

 Iyer: Our immediate focus is to increase our footprint in the data center, so we will be adding more devices, more controllers and more orchestration.
 Firewalls and load balancers are key, because everybody has a firewall and a load balancer in the data center.